Chart Color Schemes

 Unley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Unley, as per the latest Census evaluation, 52.4% of dwellings were houses, with the remaining 47.6% comprising semi-detached homes, apartments, and other types of dwellings.
-This is in contrast to Adelaide metropolitan area's dwelling structure, which was 75.2% houses and 24.9% other dwellings.
+Unley's dwelling structure, as per the latest Census, consisted of 52.4% houses and 47.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Unley stood at 35.8%, with mortgaged dwellings at 27.9% and rented ones at 36.3%.
 The median monthly mortgage repayment in the area was $2,167, exceeding Adelaide metro's average of $1,562.
-The median weekly rent figure in Unley was recorded at $372, compared to Adelaide metro's $320.
-Nationally, Unley's median monthly mortgage repayments were higher than the Australian average of $1,863, while median weekly rents were lower than the national figure of $375.
+The median weekly rent figure in Unley was recorded as $372, compared to Adelaide metro's $320.
+Nationally, Unley's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing